NumaHOP/NumaHOP/CONTRIBUING.md

 Similarly in the front-end each back-end controller must have a matching `$ressource` call.
 With the definition of the route, method, and query parameters.

-## Commits

-General rule: if you submit code that fixes previous code that violates those guidelines do a separate commit for the fix and the coding guidelines corrections.
-Similarly speparate the formating of the code and the fixes in separate commits.
-This facilitate the reviewing of the merge request.